magento/devdocs/guides/v2.0/cloud/project/projects.md

 The project's `master` branch is your live deployment; that is, you work in Git branches (each branch corresponds on an environment) and, when you're done, you merge with the `master` branch, which deploys your applications to the cloud.

 ## Quick tour
 This section provides a quick tour of your project using the Web Interface.
+For more detailed information about the Web Interface, see TBD.

 ### Login
 Log in to your project using Bitbucket, GitHub, Google, or a e-mail address and password.